MEWARN News and Events

 RCAP Solutions 207-766-3065

-MEWARN members can request assistance 24/7 during an emergency by calling 207-737-4092.
+MEWARN members can request assistance 24/7 during an emergency by calling one of the numbers below.
 To learn more about the MEWARN or how to become a member, please contact the Maine Drinking Water Program.

 Maine Water/Wastewater Agency Response Network